 Will is pursuing a degree in Business with Finance and Management concentrations, with a minor in Italian.
 He has completed a co-op at Putnam Investments and is working his second co-op at Smartleaf in Cambridge.
 Will has also completed Dialogue programs in Italy and London, and service trips to Argentina and New Orleans.
 Currently, he serves as President of the Alpha Epsilon Pi fraternity, and has previously been involved in the Fraternity & Sorority Leadership Team, Northeastern Hillel and the Resident Student Association.
 To date, Will's proudest accomplishment at Northeastern was raising over $7,000 for charity in one semester as his fraternity's head of philanthropy, more than ten times his chapter's previous semester record.

 Kayla is pursuing a dual major in International Affairs and Economics with a minor in East Asian studies.
-As a dual citizen between the United States and Japan, she is pursuing her interest in culture as a mechanism that influences business.
-Kayla is currently exploring the Economics side of her major through her first co-op doing data analytics at Liberty Mutual.
-She has been active in the Northeastern community through NUTells, Alpha Kappa Psi Business Fraternity, and nuSERVES.
-She hopes to take full advantage of the flexibility granted to her by Northeastern with international experiences scattered throughout her undergraduate career.
+As a dual citizen between the United States and Japan, she is exploring her interest in culture as a mechanism that influences business.
+Within the Northeastern community, she participates in NUTells, Alpha Kappa Psi Business Fraternity, and the CSSH Circle in hopes of bettering herself as well as the Northeastern environment for her peers.
+Kayla has just completed her first co-op as a data analyst for Liberty Mutual Insurance and is currently applying for her next position for Spring 2015.
+She hopes to take full advantage of the flexibility granted to her by Northeastern by scattering international experiences throughout her undergraduate career.

 Michael is pursuing a degree in Architecture, with a minor in Urban Studies.
 Currently on co-op, he is working for renowned architect/engineer Santiago Calatrava on a number of infrastructure development projects, both domestic and foreign.
 Prior to this placement he held positions at Silverstein Properties, a New York-based real estate development firm, and The Port Authority of New York and New Jersey, where he served as a member of 1 WTC (The Freedom Tower) development team.
 In his time at Northeastern he has also been involved with the University’s Sailing Team and its chapter of the American Institute of Architecture Students.